 That is the reason Jesus was impressed with the giving of the poor woman because she gave without reservation.

 She had given everything, with trust and dependence that her God is the God who is more than enough.

 Because in giving, the measure is not on the quantity but rather on the quality.

 In Genesis, we know that God regards the offering of Abel rather than of Cain.
-Because Abel offering was the best and God pleases on his act of worship to the Lord.
+Because Abel’s offering was the best and God pleases with his act of worship to the Lord.

 GOD SETS THE BAR

 God has given everything without reservation, without regret and hesitations.

 He has given us His only Son because of His great mercy and love for mankind.